Steve Thomas (television): Public speaking and personal appearances

 Thomas is a popular speaker on green renovation for builders and homeowners.
 He is especially interested in green, energy efficient, and low maintenance technologies and materials.
 He has appeared on television shows such as The Early Show on CBS, The Oprah Winfrey Show, and Jon & Kate Plus 8.

-Renovation
+Renovation and construction

 In 1980, Thomas moved with his family to Salem, Massachusetts, where he renovated an 1836 Colonial revival in a seaport north of Boston.
 He now resides in St. George, Maine, with his wife and son Sam.
 He owns his own construction company, Steve Thomas Builders.
 A recent project involved renovating a cottage and building a timber-frame barn on Hupper island off the coast of Maine.
 This became a two-part special on Renovation Nation.
 He renovated a 1,000 square foot adobe in Santa Fe, NM, which was the cover story in the January 2013 issue of Su Casa magazine.
 From 2013 to 2015, he renovated Sea Cove Cottage in the middle of a fishing village in Maine.